 The door opened.
 The poor guy looked like he wanted more than anything else to collapse and curl up in a ball.
 And he’d been entertaining the Grilvayns all morning in that state.

-His bleary eyes studied her, slowly widening as he took in the hints: the old green dress, the rough black boots, her few belongings packed up.
+His bleary eyes studied her, slowly widening as he took in the hints: the old green coat and long black skirt, the rough boots, her few belongings packed up.

 “Uh, yeah.”
 She forced himself to look him in the eyes.
 “Tomal, you gave me a chance at the dream that many young Tamrielic women spend their days hoping for.
 But my preference for grubby realism means I’m just not suited for a fantasy life.”

 He leaned against the doorway, and that action alone seemed to take more out of him.
 “But why?
 I gave you—”